sm2302-aug23/grp-r-fourier/readme__1.md

  9     7     17
 10     9     20
 ```

+You can try checking the lengths for other powers of 2 such as 16, 32 and 64 and compare them with their neighbouring integers.

 This is because the next terms for `2^n` starting integers are all even and only need to be divided by 2 until the sequences reach 1, unlike the other starting integers that have odd numbers in their sequences.